Table of Contents

 - Use the dd utility to image this file to your microSD card (same process as making a Kali USB.

 In our example, we assume the storage device is located at

 This process will wipe out your microSD card.
-If you choose the wrong storage device, you may wipe out your computers hard disk or eMMC module.
+If you choose the wrong storage device, you may wipe out your computers hard disk.

 Once the dd operation is complete, boot up the ODROID-C2 with the microSD card plugged in.

 The same image file can be used for either eMMC or microSD card.

 You should be able to log in to Kali.